lacombi/platforms-integration-challenge/README.md

 - Folder: src/test/java
 - Packages:
-    - com.bemobichallange.resource
+    - com.bemobi.resource
-    - com.bemobichallange.utils
+    - com.bemobi.utils

 ## CONFIGURATION
 ---
+Before sent the Product HTTP Request to our service, we must set up the SQS Queue service and Locust service.
+Because our REST API will try to make a connection with them.

-To build this project locally, open the main directory and insert the following commands:
+So, we just need to open a command-line in the ROOT project directory and run the following command:

 ```
-docker-compose build
 docker-compose up
 ```